Patrick Vieira: Genoa

+Style of management

 Vieira has been known for implementing a methodical, possession-based football in all his teams.
 He has shown a tendency to become more defensive when his side are in a tight spot.
 His spell at Crystal Palace saw a shift to a proactive style of gameplay from the reactive counterattack-based gameplay prominent under the management of Roy Hodgson.